mandoolala/KittyMoment/README.md

 # KittyMoments
 ## 고양이 원격 관찰 앱

-- User can capture images and record videos on screen
+- User can capture images and record videos on screen <br />
 - Moments are instantly displayed in Gallery on right Tab!

 ![Preview](https://raw.githubusercontent.com/mandoolala/KittyMoments/master/screenshot_and_pi.png)